ultimate271/notes/sanderson/mistbornTFE02.06.md

 Vin frowned, eying the others in the room.
 They seemed to know what Kelsier was talking about.
 She’d have to study this Lord Renoux sometime.

+#### Someone needs to play relative to Renoux.
+Kelsier goes around the room before landing on Vin
 “Anyway,” Kelsier said, “we have to send someone to the social functions.
 Dox, therefore, will be playing Renoux’s nephew and heir, a scion of the family who has recently gained favor with Lord Renoux.”